ga4gh/refget/docs/decision_record.md

 The serialisation of a sequence collection will use the following steps

  1. Apply RFC-8785 on each array of level 2
- 2. Digest each the canonical representation of each array
+ 2. Digest the canonical representation of each array
  3. Create object representation of the seq-col using array names and digested arrays
  4. Apply RFC-8785 on the object representation
  5. Digest the final canonical representation